Updated: Apr. 21 2026

 The most common tests used to detect prostate cancer are:

-• Prostate-Specific Antigen (PSA) blood test
+• Prostate-Specific Antigen (PSA) blood test, with or without a digital rectal exam (DRE)

 • Biopsy

-Based on symptoms, your doctor may advise a digital rectal exam, blood tests such as the prostate-specific antigen (PSA) test, and a urinalysis.
-If the result of the PSA blood test or the DRE indicates a possibility of prostate cancer being present, tests that examine the prostate and blood can be used to detect (find) and diagnose prostate cancer.
+If the result of the PSA blood test or the DRE indicates a possibility of prostate cancer being present, a prostate biopsy can be used to detect (find) and diagnose prostate cancer.
 Your doctor may refer you to a urologist, a doctor who specializes in diagnosing and treating diseases of the urinary and reproductive organs in males and the urinary organs in females.
 The earlier prostate cancer is found, the better the chances are that it can be treated.

 Treatment